Arrowverse: Name

 In August 2015, in a video about the production of Vixen's first season, Guggenheim referred to the series' shared universe as the "Arrowverse".
 Kreisberg confirmed that this was the name the producers used for it.
 The universe has also been referred to by the media as the "Flarrowverse", "Berlanti-verse" and "DC TV-verse".

 In September 2020, The CW released a trailer for the various series that would be airing on the network in 2021, which featured the name "The CWverse" in it.
 Many outlets felt the change was due to Arrow having ended and the character no longer a part of the shared universe.
 However, Matt Webb Mitovich of TVLine felt that with the inclusion of Stargirl in the trailer, which exists on a parallel earth to the Arrowverse, the name was perhaps a way to discuss all of the superhero series airing on network at the time.
 Mitovich also pointed out the term had been used a year prior in a similar trailer, which had featured the Arrowverse series plus Black Lightning, which was not part of the universe at that time.
 Jake Abbate of SuperHeroHype also referred to the name as encompassing the "programming block" of superhero shows on the network.
 Daniel Gillespie from Screen Rant felt if this was The CW's attempt to change the Arrowverse's name, that fans and the media would not "suddenly start" using the name, and if The CW kept using the term, could "lead to a situation where the universe is called one thing officially, but another entirely by the majority of people who watch it".
 In May 2021, when discussing the 2021–22 season of shows, Pedowitz referred to the series as the "CWverse".

 Television series

 Arrow (2012–2020)

 Billionaire playboy Oliver Queen returns home after being stranded on a deserted island for five years.
-Upon his return to Starling City, Oliver rekindles his relationships and spends his nights hunting down wealthy criminals as a hooded vigilante known as The Green Arrow.
+Upon his return to Starling City, Oliver rekindles his relationships and spends his nights hunting down wealthy criminals as a hooded vigilante known as the Green Arrow.

-The Flash (2014–present)
+The Flash (2014–2023)

 Crime-scene investigator Barry Allen awakens from a nine-month coma after being struck by lightning due to the S.T.A.R.
 Labs' particle accelerator explosion and finds himself with superhuman speed.
 Barry vows to use his new powers to protect Central City as the Flash, a masked superhero, while he pursues his mother's murderer, the Reverse-Flash.